Chris Myers (New Jersey politician)

 Chris Myers (born December 2, 1965) is an American business executive and politician, ex-Mayor in Medford, New Jersey.
 He was the unsuccessful Republican nominee for New Jersey's 3rd congressional district, a seat which was open due to the retirement of incumbent Jim Saxton, in 2008.

 Biography

 Myers was raised in Medford Township in southern New Jersey, where he attended public schools and graduated from Shawnee High School.
-He graduated from the University of Colorado at Boulder with a bachelor's degree in political science and subsequently earned a master's degree in public administration from Cornell University.
+He graduated from the University of Colorado Boulder with a bachelor's degree in political science and subsequently earned a master's degree in public administration from Cornell University.

 Military experience

 Myers, a decorated combat veteran of the Persian Gulf War, served as the Combat Information Center (CIC) officer, anti-air warfare officer, and operations officer on the Navy's first forward deployed Aegis-equipped cruiser, USS Bunker Hill.
 In this position, Chris directed the actions of four aircraft carriers and hundreds of land and sea-based aircraft, as well as missile ships from U.S. and allied nations.
 After leaving USS Bunker Hill, he served as the joint air defense officer for the combined U.S. and NATO Staff of Commander, Second Fleet and Commander Striking Fleet Atlantic aboard the flagship USS Mount Whitney.
 In this capacity, Myers designed and coordinated Air Defense and Tomahawk plans for exercise and real world operations.
 His military decorations include: a Meritorious Service Medal, Joint Service Commendation Medal, Joint Service Achievement Medal, Navy Commendation Medal (with Combat V), several Navy Achievement Medals, Combat Action Ribbon and Liberation of Kuwait Medal.